Updated: a day ago

 Dr. J paused and then asked, “Of what?”

-He hesitated again and then admitted, “I recently switched from beer to bourbon.”
+He hesitated again and finally admitted, “I recently switched from beer to bourbon.”

 Michael and I had been friends for years, and I wondered if I knew him at all.